PauliusMacernis/ResponsibleTime/README.md

 - Issues are divided into subprojects, according to columns in Jira (all projects merged, may be tagged with project name).
 - Issues are listed in the form of: \[{original estimate}\] {TASK-NUMBER} {Title (20 firstchars)} {link to the issue}.
 - \[{original estimate}\] part is the estimate of me, not others.
 Therefore I can estimate my tasks and this do not conflict.
 - Setting the tag of "estimate" on JIRA ticket would send messages to the developers of the project asking for the story point value written back into the same thread.
-This is how \[{original estimate}\] appears.
+This is how \[{original estimate}\] appears on request.
+- You may anytime give (but not change, this is important) the value of \[{original estimate}\] manually by editing the line in Todoist.
 - If I move the issue to another subproject - issue's column is changing in JIRA too, assignee is changed by the mapping.
 - I create the new ticket by writting something like: "AP> This is the task..." ("AP" stands for the project code, then txt)
 - There is one special subproject called "Mental stack".